Learning Objectives Repository - Sysadmin

 1. Open the repository.

-Prevention: Publish subjects immediately after creating objectives.
+Prevention: Publish subjects immediately after creating learning objectives.

 Cannot access the repository from the Admin section

-Cause: Missing Learning objectives repository management permission.
+Cause: The user does not have the Learning objectives repository management permission.

 Solution: